dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 27: Phase 2k: STUB registry creation for pseudo-ghosts so that they can be tagged as failed and resurrected; also unification of code with thread_uuid for registry indexing

-- Update part 28: Phase 2l: resurrection_monitor patch7d restructuring using helper functions for PROCESS LEVEL ghost detection using chunk for process level GOLD list, and for process level registry stats status generation
+- Update part 28: Phase 2L: Resurrection code overhaul moving code out of install_tomat() and into resurrection_moniotr_patch8

-- Update part 29: Phase 2m: Patch8 resurrectino_monitor implementation: status registry tagging for failure scenarios and hook into the STUB registry logic (ssh_init_failed case, etc.)
+- Update part 29: Phase 2m: resurrection_monitor patch8 restructuring using helper functions for PROCESS LEVEL ghost detection using chunk for process level GOLD list, and for process level registry stats status generation